inmatura/aws.inmatura.com/docs/models/gpt-2/api.md

 The inference endpoint is a POST endpoint that receives a JSON object on the body.

-Input of the endpoint is a JSON object that includes the input to the model and the different modes and parameters.
+Input of the endpoint is a JSON object in the `Body` that contains the input to the model and the parameters to control the different modes for text generation.

 ```
 {